serverlessworkflow/synapse/MAITAINER-GUIDELINES.md

 ## Branch Management

-The `main` branch is is the bleeding edge.
-New major versions of the module are cut from this branch and tagged.
+The `main` branch is the bleeding edge.
+New major versions of the project are cut from this branch and tagged.
 If you intend to submit a pull request you should use `main HEAD` as your starting point.